-Trade talks between the US and China seems to have broken down as the US has increased tariff from 10% to 20% on 200 billion US dollars of Chinese imports in early May.
-Economic uncertainties for future growth are once again shadowing the corporate worlds on both sides of the Pacific.
-However, US economic indicators show that US business activities are still growing at a good pace and the Chinese government claims its economy will not be seriously affected given the internal demand generated by its vast population and trades with other nations.
-However, it is not easy for China to replace a customer like the US.
-There is little doubt that it will have long term ramifications for China as well as for the US corporations if trade disputes between these two nations go on for an extended period of time.
-In fact, other parts of the world will also be affected to some degree as global supply and demand chains are intertwined.
+Trade talks between the US and China seem to have stalled as the US has announced plan to impose a 10% tariff on the remaining 300 billion US dollars of Chinese imports beginning in September.
+Economic uncertainties for future growth and increased business risks are faced by corporate worlds on both sides of the Pacific.
+US economic indicators show that US business activities are slowing and the same for the Chinese economy.
+The global supply chains are intertwined, especially between the top two economies of US and China.
+There is little doubt that it will have long term ramifications for China as well as for the US corporations if the global supply chains were seriously disrupted due to an extended trade dispute.
+In fact, the rest of the world will also be affected to a significant degree.

 In Europe, Brexit delay has created uncertainties for the Europe zone and the U.K. These uncertainties will remain until both sides reach an agreement.
+A recent change of the U.K. leadership did not seem to calm the current situation.